aeonioo/DocumentSense/README.md

 ## Introduction

-**DocumentSense** is an end-to-end **Document Intelligence System** capable of classifying raw documents (PDFs/images) into meaningful business categories using OCR, metadata extraction, text embeddings, and machine learning.
+**DocumentSense** is an end-to-end **Document Intelligence System** capable of classifying raw documents (images) into meaningful business categories using OCR, metadata extraction, text embeddings, and machine learning.

 This system uses the **RVL-CDIP dataset**, one of the world's largest document-image datasets, and compresses the original **16 document classes into 5 practical enterprise level classes**.